SlimGIS/RenderBuildingDemo-Wpf/README.md

-Keywords: 2.5d building map, buildings on map, classic 2.5d buildings
+Keywords: 2.5d buildings, buildings on map

-# Add buildings on map
+# Create 2.5D buildings on map

 This page represents how to render 2.5D buildings with feature layer on SlimGIS WPF map control.